aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/troubleshooting-fullnode.md

 **Q: When starting the node, it throws a YAML-parsing error.**

 **A:** YAML files are sensitive to formatting errors.
 Use a dedicated YAML editor or use a YAML syntax checker in your preferred editor to check if each line in the YAML file is indented correctly.
-See the example YAML file in: `docker/compose/public_full_node/public_full_node.yaml`.

 **Q: When I start a node with `cargo run -p ...` command I get "Unable to fetch any peers to poll" error.**